opencomputeproject/Time-Appliance-Project/Open-Grand-Master-Spec.md

 The philosophy behind this fragmentation is very clear, and each decision, modification that will be made, must look-out to this philosophy:

 * COTS servers keep their “value for money” due to huge market requirements.
 They are usually updated with the latest OS version, security patches, and newer technology, faster than HW appliances.
 * Modern Commodity NICs already support HW timestamp, lead the market with Ethernet and PCIe latest Speeds and Feeds.
 Modern NIC also supports a wide range of OS versions and comes with a great software ecosystem.
 NIC + COTS server will allow the OGM to run a full software (and even open source one) PTP and NTP stack.
 * Timecard will be the smallest (conceptually) possible HW board, which will provide the GNSS signal input and stable frequency input.
 Isolating these functions in a timecard will allow OGM to choose the proper timecard for their needs (accuracy, stability, cost, etc) and remain with the same SW, interface, and architecture.
 ## Responsibilities and Requirements
 ### OGM Requirements
 ### COTS Server
 * Run commodity OS
 * PCIe as an interconnect
-* support PTM
+* PTM Support
 #### Network Interface Card
 * PPS in/out
-* PTM
+* PTM Support
 * Hardware timestamps
 * [optional] Time of day tunnel from timecard to SW
 #### Time Card
 * Holdover
 * GNSS in
 * PPS in/out
-* Leap
+* Leap second awareness
 * Time of day
-* [optional] PTM
+* [optional] PTM Support

 # Detailed Architecture
 ## COTS Server
 ### Hardware
-* 2x PCIe Gen3.0/Gen4.0 slot
+* 2x PCIe Gen3.0/Gen4.0 slots
 ### Software
 * Linux/*nix operating system
 * ptp4l serves PTP on NIC
 * Chrony/NTPd reading `/dev/ptpX` of a NIC
-### Requirements
 ## NIC
-### Requirements
-#### Form-Factor
+### Form-Factor
 * Standard PCIe Stand-up Card
-* Half-Height, Half-Length, Tall Bracket (??)
+* Half-Height, Half-Length, Tall Bracket
 * Single Slot - Passive Cooling Solution
 * Support for Standard PCIe Tall and Short brackets

-#### Pcie Interface
+### PCIe Interface
 * PCIe Gen3.0/Gen4.0 X n lanes on Gold-fingers where n = at least 8

-#### Network Ports
+### Network Ports
 * Single or Dual-port Ethernet

-#### PPS out
+### PPS out
 * PPS Out Rise/Fall Time < 5 nano Sec
 * PPS Out Delay < 400 pico Sec
 * PPS Out Jitter < 250 fento Sec
 * PPS Out Impedance	= 50 Ohm
 * PPS Out frequency	1Hz - 10MHz

-#### PPS In
+### PPS In
 * PPS In Delay < 400pSec
 * PPS In Jitter < 250fSec
 * PPS In Impedance 	= 50 Ohm
 * PPS In frequency 1Hz - 10MHz

-#### Hardware timestamps
+### Hardware timestamps

 NIC should timestamp all ingress packets.

-Non PTP packets can be batch and have a common TS in the SW descriptor, as long as they are not distant more than TBD nanosecond
+Non PTP packets can be batch and have a common TS in the SW descriptor, as long as they are not distant more than TBD nanosecond.

-NIC should timestamp all PPP egress packets
+NIC should timestamp all PPP egress packets.

 * PHC
 * PTM
 * 1PPS input
-* Network port &lt;TBD speed, form-factor>
 * [optional] 10MHz input which can be used as frequency input to the TSU unit
 * [optional] Multi-host support